cstorey/blogue/posts/2016-05-23-hybrid-clocks.md

 date: '2016-05-23'
 orig_url: http://www.lshift.net/blog/2016/05/23/its-all-happened-before/
 title: It's all happened before
+description: How a little counter can avoid calamitous causal confusion.
 ---

 Coming from an operations background, I've found that one of the best ways to understand a system's behaviour is to trace the messages between components.
 Now, most languages go have a log library, that will at minimum, allow developers to log when an event occurred with a description.